tseguin715/Online-Purchasing-Behavior/README.md

 It's interesting how the results show two pretty distinct clusters for each metric.
 There may be something specific that has a marked effect on model performance, to be investigated in a below section.

 Besides the conventional classification metrics, why not also just find the maximum profit of each model?
 I computed the maximum possible profit from each model and stored the corresponding decision threshold.
-The distribution of profits is shown here, again with the two distinct clusters of models:
+The distribution of profits is also shown above, also with the two distinct clusters of models.

 ### Modelling the FP = -0.05 case: performance on test set